OpenMDAO/POEMs/POEM_005.md

 Note that there is only one actual plugin, `MyComponent`, in the entry points listed above.
 The others are built-in components that are part of the OpenMDAO framework.
-Also, the `openmdao list_installed` command line tool will have include and exclude options to allow filtering of packages to control what is displayed.
+Also, the `openmdao list_installed` command line tool will have include `(-i)` and exclude `(-x)` options to allow filtering of packages to control what is displayed.
+For example, to show only plugins and hide all of the 'built-in' openmdao entry points, you could do `openmdao list_installed -x openmdao`.

 ### Discovery of Plugins Available on PyPI